nidaren/EcoServerRestarterScript/README.md

 Script **MUST** be placed to **where EcoServer.exe file** resides.

+Script can run on account **WITH** or **WITHOUT** administrative priviledges.
+In case of lack of admin rights, skip step 3 of How-To-Use section.

 It operates at **24 hour** format so `9:00PM` should be defined as `21:00` and so on.

 **If EcoServer crashes** for whatever reason it will also be automatically restarted.
 This check is made **every 10 seconds**.